 Here is Jason Ochart’s tweet demonstrating how we teach this approach.

-It is much more difficult to deliver the barrel by coming up with forward bend, therefore lifting the head and having to make a wild adjustment with the hands to get to the ball.
-This is why we coach “top-down”.
+It is more difficult to deliver the barrel by coming up with forward bend, lifting the head and adjusting the hands wildly to get to the ball.
+Which is why we coach “top-down”.

 Another benefit to hitters and coaches of understanding these movements is that practice can become more deliberate, which in turn allows us to become more objective about how we evaluate performance for each rep, at bat or day at the plate.